Canada

 Select View

 According to the OECD, the 9% increase in Canada’s ODA between 2020 and 2021 was mainly the result of funding targeting the COVID-19 pandemic and increases in climate finance.
 Canada's ODA increased again in 2022 to US$7.8 billion, largely due to support to Ukraine (some in the form of humanitarian assistance), increased costs for in-donor refugees, as well as higher contributions to international organizations.
-ODA held nearly steady in 2023, but is predicted to fall in 2024 to pre-COVID levels.
+ODA held nearly steady in 2023, but has since fallen in 2024 and is set to decrease below pre-pandemic levels from 2025-2027.

 According to Global Affairs Canada’s 2024-2025 Departmental Plan, Canada’s spending on 'Development, Peace and Security Programming' is continuing to decrease from its record high of CAD6.4 billion ( US$4.9 billion) in FY2022/23, to CAD5.3 billion ( US$4.1 billion) in FY2023/24, CAD5.6 billion (US$4.3 billion) in FY2024/25, CAD4.9 billion ( US$3.7 billion) in FY2025/26, and CAD4.4 billion ( US$3.4 billion) in FY2026/27.